ContextGrid/WorldBrowser/README.md

 The WorldBrowser iOS SDK enables detecting data registered to specific micro-locations with ContextGrid using Computer Vision bsed Artificial Intelligence and Augmented Reality.

-The SDK is designed for WorldBrowser partners who are developing their own iOS apps.
-The SDK provide native integration to detecting micro-locations within these apps that is easy to integrate and provides a scalable, augmented reality experience that can be everywhere.
+The SDK is designed for ContextGrid customers who are developing their own iOS apps.
+The SDK provides native integration to detecting micro-locations within these apps that is easy to integrate and provides a scalable, augmented reality experience that can be everywhere.

 ##Features
 WorldBrowser iOS SDK broadly offers following features.